JourneySculptor/file-organizer-tool/README.md

 A Python tool that organizes files into categorized folders based on file extensions, with customizable settings and logging for error tracking.

+# File Organizer Tool

+## Project Status
+This project is part of my Python learning journey.
+I'm currently focused on understanding and improving file management, JSON configuration handling, and logging in Python.
+As I enhance my skills, I plan to gradually refine this project’s functionality and structure.

+### Planned Improvements
+- **Enhanced Error Handling**: Improve the script’s handling of unsupported or inaccessible files.
+- **Configuration Options**: Add support for more dynamic configuration options within the JSON file.
+- **User Feedback**: Add console output for a clearer summary of actions taken during file organization.

+Thank you for your understanding as I continue to learn and improve this project.
+Any suggestions or feedback are welcome!

 ## Features
 - **Organize Files by Extension**: Automatically moves files into designated folders based on their file extensions.
 - **Customizable Extension Settings**: Allows for custom extension-to-folder mappings via a JSON configuration file.